MethMonsignor/Gmod-server-Integrity-Scanner/SECURITY.md

-EmporiumRP Diagnostic Suite – Security & Ethical Use Policy
+Diagnostic Suite – Security & Ethical Use Policy

 These scripts are designed for educational and administrative use only.
 They are not intended for automated bans, public shaming, or unauthorized surveillance.